NorthOcean/Project-Jocker-Xia/README.md

 ### PhysicalCircle Args

 - `--adaptive_fusion`: type=`int`, argtype=`static`.
-  Choose whether to use the adaptive fusion strategy to fuse SocialCircles and PhysicalCircles into InteractionCircles.
+  Choose whether to use the adaptive fusion strategy to fuse SocialCircle and PhysicalCircle into the SocialCircle+.
   The default value is `0`.
 - `--seg_map_pool_size`: type=`int`, argtype=`temporary`.
   Choose whether to max-pool the segmentation.
 It is used to speed up the model inference, which may cause a little bit performance drop.
 Set it to `-1` to disable this function, and other integers will be treated as the kernel size of the pooling layer.